Brandenquality/HereITestThings/README.md

 # Introduction
 What excatly Hydra is?
 Hydra is a smart automatic water container that is used for pets.
 It has many different tecnologies to filter, sterilization, oxidation the water,  With the help of these tecnologies it can purify and can wipe away 99.7% of bacteries in the water.
 Moreover, it can show all these features on the mobile app and you can control them.
 For example you see remaining water level, charge level ,water quality and temperature at the app and you can control filtering, cleaning, temperature (warm or not) of water and use UV lights.
 # Understanding the Hydra
-In this project, we started to reverse engineer Hydra to find out electronical components.
+In this project, we started to reverse engineering Hydra to find out electronical components.
 After the process, we find these components that are used in Hydra:
 |Electronic Components  | Used For |
 |--|--|
 |DC Motor  |To mix the water  |